-Without a plan, you often start writing and something goes awry.
-With a plan, you’ve settled all three of the above things before you write.
-This greatly increases your chance of a successfully-written paper.
+Without a plan, you often start writing, and something goes awry.
+With a plan, all three of the above things are decided before you begin writing.

 A white paper plan is a strategic document.

-This plan is several pages long and it spells out the details for creating your white paper.
+Usually, this plan is several pages long.
+It spells out the details for creating your white paper*.

 It keeps you on track – which is super important.
-A white paper typically takes 6-8 weeks to complete.
-And the actual writing takes the least amount of time.
+A white paper is usually 8-12 pages long.
+It typically takes 6-8 weeks to complete.
+And the actual writing requires the least amount of time.